- Laser Scanning Services

 3D scanning has the ability to accurately capture everything that is seen in any particular location, including structural steel, ducting, and even small stuff like lights, handrails and bolt patterns.
 It provide engineers a “digital twin” to refer to.
-Within this digital plant they can look around, take measurements, and even create 3D models and 2D drawings that can be used to support specific projects.
-We can also create these types of useful items for you should you need that service.
-The resulting CAD drawings and models created from 3D scans will put your engineers’ minds at ease knowing that they are working with current information and they can design with confidence.
-This is critical for minimizing interferences and choosing the optimal and least invasive locations for new or retrofit equipment.
+Within this digital plant they can look around, take measurements, and create 3D models and 2D drawings that can be used to support specific projects.
+The resulting CAD drawings and models created from 3D scans will lead to successful projects that are based on current information and have minimal clashes interferences and other installation problems that we all want to avoid.

 1. Identify the scanning scope area